OAMichael/OAMichael/README.md

 ## Hi there 👋!
-My name is Mikhail Ovsyannikov
+My name is Mikhail Ovsiannikov
 - 🔭 **I’m currently working on Project for 4th sem of Computer Science**
 - 🌱 **I’m currently learning at MIPT**
 - 📫 **How to reach me:** ovsiannikov.ma@phystech.edu